Abhiseg/BE-model-for-excited-states/README.md

 ### 3. Basis Set File (basis_ae.inp)
 The atomic basis functions must be provided in a specific format required by the code.
-Users should follow the formatting illustrated in the example directories:
+Users should follow the formatting llustrated in the example directories:
 - acetone_npistar_b3lyp
 - C2H2_C1s_npistar_blyp

+### 4. More about basis set setup
+- The basis functions must be expressed in Cartesian form rather than spherical harmonics.
+- The current implementation supports basis sets up to f-type orbitals.
+- The basis set file should follow an ascending order of angular momentum (s, p, d, f).
+- It is important to maintain this ordering consistently, including in the external electronic structure package used to generate the input data.

-### 4. Molecular Geometry (sample.inp)
+### 5. Molecular Geometry (sample.inp)
 The molecular structure must be supplied:
-- In Bohr units
+- In Bohr units.
-- Using the format demonstrated in the example input files
+- Using the format demonstrated in the example input files.

-### Contact: abhisek.ghosal@northwestern.edu for any enquiry.
+- This geometry should match with the geometry used in external electronic software package.

+### 6. More about sample.inp setup
+- carteXXXXX aunits up to end should contain the geometry of the systems.
+- unre X (X should be half of the total number of electrons in the system for a closed-shell refrence!)
+- Accordingly, next X lines should fill with 2, for unrestricted KS/HF calculations.
+- These keywords and their values should be checked carefuly in sample inp file to avoid any backtrace error.

+### 7. Real-space grid (std_grid.dat and grid_spacing.dat)
+The simulation grid contains
+- The number of grid points in x, y, and z-directions contained in std_grid.dat file.
+- The smallest spacing by $\delta_x=\delta_y=\delta_z$ contained in grid_spacing.dat file.

+### 8. Run the code
+  To run the code, a list of objectives files are there which compute the $K_{if}$ in real-space and used to calculate the excitation energies in main_exciton.f90 routine.
+This routine is hared for general purpose and others are available upon considerable request.
+We donot have any version control make file, rather we add compilation and executation in a one file called runme.exe.
+The system where it runs is mentioned in system_specification.dat file.
+The output will fine in STS.out file.

+### 9. Examples
+     Two examples are added here for the general purpose.
+- C$_2$H$_2$ core excitation from C1s to n$\pi^{\star}$.
+- Acetone n$\pi^{star}$ excitation.

+### 10. Contact
+For any enquiry mailed at abhisek.ghosal@northwestern.edu.
-For more details, see our publication: ... coming soo
+For more details, see our publication: ... coming soon